-- 2. During the ECE postinstallation process, do this: - If you are using Oracle WebLogic for notification handling, run the post_Install.pl script to create your ECE Notification queue, Suspense queue, and Acknowledgment queue.
-See "Creating WebLogic JMS Queues for BRM" in Elastic Charging Engine Installation Guide. - If you are using Apache Kafka for notification handling, run the kafka_post_install.sh script to create your ECE Notification topic and Suspense topic.
+- 2. During the ECE post-installation process, do this: - If you are using Oracle WebLogic for notification handling, run the post_Install.pl script to create your ECE Notification queue, Suspense queue, and Acknowledgment queue.
+See "Creating WebLogic JMS Queues for BRM" in Elastic Charging Engine Installation Guide.

+- If you are using Apache Kafka for notification handling, run the kafka_post_install.sh script to create your ECE Notification topic and Suspense topic.
 Then, run the post_Install.pl script and choose to create only the Acknowledgment queue.
 See "Creating Kafka Topics for ECE" and "Creating WebLogic JMS Queues for BRM" in Elastic Charging Engine Installation Guide. - 3.
-Configure your BRM Gateway instances: - If you want to configure a single BRM Gateway instance, see "Configuring the BRM Gateway". - If you want to configure multiple BRM Gateway instances, see "Configuring Multiple BRM Gateway for Multi-Schema Deployments". - Configure the BRM Gateway queues or topics: - If you are using WebLogic queues, see "Configuring WebLogic Queues for BRM Gateway".
+Configure your BRM Gateway instances: - If you want to configure a single BRM Gateway instance, see "Configuring a Single BRM Gateway Instance". - If you want to configure multiple BRM Gateway instances, see "Configuring Multiple BRM Gateway Instances".